On the shape of an axisymmetric meniscus rising from a static liquid pool: Performance of Power Series and Matched Asymptotic solutions

-\section{Performance of power series and matched asymptotic solutions}
+\section{Performance of Power Series and Matched Asymptotic solutions}

-In this section, we compare predictions of $a_0$ from the power series solution with those of the matched asymptotic solution by Lo~\cite{Lo} in the limit $B\rightarrow 0$.
-Figure~\ref{fig:WallError_vs_B} compares the solutions generated by the $N$-term truncation of the convergent power series solution~(\ref{eq:CovSeriesSolu}), the first order matched asymptotic solution of Lo~\cite{Lo}, and the second order matched asymptotic solution of Lo~\cite{Lo} (see~(\ref{eq:FirstH0}) and~(\ref{eq:SecondH0}) in Appendix~\ref{sec:MatchedAsympSol}, respectively), with the numerical solution for $B=$ 100, 10, 1, 0.1, 0.01, and 0.001 and $\theta=\pi/4$, at the wall of the cylinder ($\tilde{r} = 0$).
+In this section, we compare predictions of the height of the interface at the wall, $a_0$ from the power series solution~(\ref{eq:ConvPowerSeries_ODETransformed_prefactor}) using the algorithm of section~\ref{sec:HeightPrediction_ODETransformed}, with those of the matched asymptotic solution by~\cite{Lo} in the limit $B\rightarrow 0$.
+Figure~\ref{fig:WallError_vs_B_ODETransformed} compares the solutions generated by the $N$-term truncation of the convergent power series solution~(\ref{eq:ConvPowerSeries_ODETransformed_prefactor}), the first order matched asymptotic solution of~\cite{Lo}, and the second order matched asymptotic solution of~\cite{Lo} (see~(\ref{eq:FirstH0}) and~(\ref{eq:SecondH0}) in Appendix~\ref{sec:MatchedAsympSol}, respectively), with the numerical solution for $B=$ 100, 10, 1, 0.1, 0.01, and 0.001 and $\theta=\pi/4$, at the wall of the cylinder ($\tilde{r} = 0$).

-As shown in figure~\ref{fig:WallError_vs_B} and expected from asymptotic theory, the accuracy of the asymptotic solution improves as $B$ approaches zero.
-That said, the series solution~(\ref{eq:CovSeriesSolu}) is effective over a broad range of Bond numbers, and in fact performs favorably even in the range where asymptotic analysis is justified.
-For large Bond numbers, the prediction of $a_0$ using the convergent series solution agrees with the numerical solution to $O(10^{-7})$.
-We conjecture that if round-off errors were to be avoided in the power series representation, the power series solution would yield results to within machine precision for all Bond numbers.
-While the Euler transformation used here maps the influence of negative real singularities out of the transformed physical domain, our conjecture assumes that singularities (that posed no threat before) are not being mapped into the transformed domain.
-We have no indication that this occurs here, but it remains a possibility.
-Either way, round-off errors are a practical barrier that do not allow the full potential of the series to be realized.
+As shown in figure~\ref{fig:WallError_vs_B_ODETransformed}, the accuracy of the asymptotic solution improves as $B$ approaches zero, as expected from asymptotic theory.
+That said, the series solution~(\ref{eq:ConvPowerSeries_ODETransformed_prefactor}) is effective over a broad range of Bond numbers, and in fact performs with high accuracy even in the range where asymptotic analysis is justified; that is, provided a sufficient number of terms in the series are included.

-Within these numerical constraints, we can draw some conclusions about the efficacy of the power series and matched asymptotic solutions.
-Here, we use $\theta = 45$ degrees as a benchmark case to examine the current numerical limitations of the resummation compared with the matched asymptotic solutions.
-Figure~\ref{fig:WallError_vs_B} indicates that with current computational accuracy limitations, the series solution~(\ref{eq:CovSeriesSolu}) is more accurate than the matched asymptotic solution for $B > 0.01$ for $\theta = \pi/4$.
-Note that we did explore the effect of $\theta$ on the value of Bond number at which round-off error prevents the resummation for surpassing the accuracy matched asymptotic solutions.
-As expected, we find that this value of Bond number---below which matched asymptotic solutions perform better than resummation---approaches 0 as $\theta$ approaches $90$ degrees.
-For example, for contact angles of $30$ and $60$ degrees, the cutoffs are $B=0.031$ and $B= 0.0065$, respectively.
-Similar results may be obtained for other angles as well.